Ashkelon Seawater Reverse Osmosis (SWRO) Plant, Israel, Israel

-The plant's output increased gradually over years since its inception.
-It produced 101 million m³ in 2006, 104 million m³ in 2007 and 111 million m³ in 2008.
+The plant's output has increased gradually since its inception, producing 101 million m³ in 2006, 104 million m³ in 2007, and 111 million m³ in 2008.

 This called for the construction of a series of plants along the Mediterranean coast, to enable an annual total of 400 million m³ of desalinated water to be produced by 2005, chiefly for urban consumption.
 According to the plan, production is intended to rise to 750 million m³ by 2020.

-Originally intended to produce only 50 million m³/year, after the formal signatures were completed in November 2001, further negotiations were entered into between February and April 2002 to double the output.
+Originally intended to produce 50 million m³/year, after the formal signatures were completed in November 2001, further negotiations were entered between February and April 2002 to double the output.
 This second agreement was signed in April 2002 and work on the two-phase construction programme began a year later.

-SWRO Plant design
+SWRO plant design

 Separating the high-pressure pump from the energy recovery device and breaking the link between pump capacity and the RO bank capacity enables the process to be optimised for each of the constituent elements.
-This brings significant technological flexibility and high efficiency to the system while also reducing overall water cost – in this case to $0.52/m³.
+This brings significant technological flexibility and high efficiency to the system while also reducing overall water cost, in this case to $0.52/m³.

 From the pumping station, raw seawater flows to the pre-treatment facilities through two separate lines.
 This ensures that the plant can at least continue to operate at half-capacity in the event of blockage or failure in one of the pipelines or static mixers.
 The dosing pumps at the chemical treatment facility are each equipped with real-time flow-rate adjustment and adequate redundant capacity has again been factored in to guard against down-time.